stewart-is/actor-google-search-scraper/README.md

 ]
 ```

+When using tabular format such as `csv` or `xls`,
-By using `format=csv` you'll get a table where each row contains just one organic result.
+you'll get a table where each row contains just one organic result.
-For more details about exporting and formatting the results, please see the documentation of [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection/get-items) API endpoint.
+For more details about exporting and formatting the dataset records,
+please see the documentation of the [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection/get-items) API endpoint.

 ## Tips and tricks

-Crawling of the second and further result pages might be slower than the first page.
+Crawling the second and further result pages might be slower than the first page.
-If you need to scrape the first 100 results,
+If you need to scrape a lot of results for a single query,
 then you can greatly improve the speed of the crawl by setting
+**Results per page** (`resultsPerPage`) to 100,
-`resultsPerPage=100` instead of crawling 10 pages each with 10 results.
+instead of crawling 10 pages each with 10 results.